Bill Nye, The Science Guy, Debates Ken Ham, The Creationism Guy tonight at 7:00 PM which you can watch live on the FORA.tv website.

 The Texas Board of Education approved the science standards BUT teachers will be required to have students “scrutinize” all sides of the theories.
 Read more here for more details.

 We are in the Round Top Texas area for two weeks participating in a very large collection of antiques shows held twice a year in the Spring and Fall.
-It is the largest gathering of antiques dealers in the USA.… Read more
+It is the largest gathering of antiques dealers in the USA.
+Not only is this the season for antiques in this part of Texas, it also the season for the blossoming of the Texas Bluebell which creates beautiful carpets of blue around the State.… Read more